-The "What's Blooming?" program lends itself to supporting new partnerships and additional applications.
+The "What's Blooming?" program lends itself to supporting additional new partnerships and applications beyond the scope of this contract.
 For example, on 7/28 and 8/11, campers from Olympia Yacht Club's STEM sailing program helped sample water quality, collect plankton samples, and screen samples for HAB species.
 On 8/25, "What's Blooming in Budd?" plankton samples were shared with a Northwest Youth Corps crew at Capitol Land Trust's Inspiring Kids Preserve.
-Students learned about water quality and plankton, HABs, and shellfishrelated job opportunities.
+Students learned about stormwater pollution, plankton, HABs, and shellfish-related job opportunities.

-Using a different funding source, PSI promoted the "What's Blooming?" program at Deschutes Estuary Restoration Team's (DERT's) kayak patrol event at Boston Harbor on 8/21.
+PSI promoted the "What's Blooming?" program at Deschutes Estuary Restoration Team's (DERT's) kayak patrol event at Boston Harbor on 8/21.
 Paddlers collected water quality data and plankton samples from 3 Boston Harbor locations and compared them to data and samples collected from Budd Inlet that same evening.
 And finally, "What's Blooming?" events provided the perfect opportunity for student interns to learn about careers in marine science.
-Student interns from Olympia High School assisted with sampling on 6/24,
+Student interns from Olympia High School assisted with sampling on